Resummation of non-global logarithms and the BFKL equation: Higher loops and exponentiation

 Equation (\ref{all_loop_kernel}) is one of the main results of this paper.
 It expresses, to all loop orders, the Hamiltonian governing non-global logarithms as a convergent integral over finite, well-defined building blocks, generalizing the eqs.~(\ref{double_real_master}) and (\ref{one_loop_master}) used in the two-loop computation.
 The building blocks are the squares of the infrared-renormalized soft currents (which include virtual loops to all orders), defined in eq.~(\ref{soft_factorization}).
-Only the $\eps^0$ part of the renormalized currents are needed, in agreement with ref.~\cite{Weinzierl:2011uz}.
+Only the $\eps^0$ part of the infrared-renormalized currents are needed, in agreement with the general arguments of ref.~\cite{Weinzierl:2011uz}.

 Since the exponent $K$ is manifestly finite as $\eps\to 0$ (being expressed in terms of connected squared soft currents), the formula also demonstrates to all loops that infrared divergences exponentiate according to eq.~(\ref{factorization}).
-The physical inputs were the known exponentiation (\ref{factorization_virtual}) of virtual corrections, and the factorization of successive real emissions (\ref{factorization_S}); eq.~(\ref{factorization}) is seen to be a purely combinatorial output.
+The physical inputs were the known exponentiation (\ref{factorization_virtual}) of virtual corrections, plus the factorization of successive real emissions (\ref{factorization_S}); eq.~(\ref{factorization}) comes out as a purely combinatorial output.

 To fully prove eq.~(\ref{factorization}) one should address the issue of collinear subdivergences, omitted in the present discussion.
-Physically we expect these to cancel, since $\sigma[U]$ is collinear-safe.
+Physically we expect these to cancel, since the operator definition of $\sigma[U]$ is collinear-safe.
 In subsection \ref{ssec:singlereal} this was made manifest by defining collinear-subtracted real and virtual contributions, such that their sum was unaffected by the subtraction.
 We have no reason to think that this couldn't be achieved at higher orders as well, following the method of ref.~\cite{Catani:1999ss}.

 We should mention that eq.~(\ref{Gamma3}) gives the evolution equation in a non-minimal scheme: the two-loop exponent $K^{(2)}_2$ in eq.~(\ref{Gamma2}) depends on $\eps$ through a factor $a^{-2\eps}$ and thus differs from the $\MSbar$ result of this paper by terms proportional to $\eps$.
 These are interpretable as a renormalization which shifts $\GG^{(3)}$ by a finite commutator, giving, instead of eq.~(\ref{Gamma3}): \be K_3^{(3),\MSbar} = \,\,\,-\!\!\!\!\!\!\!\int\limits_{0<a<b<\mu} \!\!\!\!\!\!S^{\rm c}_3(a,b,\mu) \,\,\,-\!\!\!\!\int\limits_{0<a<\mu} \frac12\left(K^{(1)}_1S^{\rm c}_2(a,\mu)+S^{\rm c}_2(a,\mu)K^{(1)}_1\right)\log\frac{\mu}{a} + O(\eps)\,. \ee Discrepancies in $K_1^{(2)}$ at $O(\eps)$ add other commutator terms.
 All these are unrelated to a further finite renormalization needed to make Lorentz covariance manifest.
 As in eq.~(\ref{scheme_eps}) it can be fully predicted by upgrading the two-loop result (\ref{final_result}) to a $D$-dimensional covariant form.
 Although these finite renormalizations become combinatorially very complicated at higher loop orders, being finite they cannot interfere with the statement (\ref{factorization}) of exponentiation.